PrefectHQ/prefect/docs/concepts/states.md

 ## State Types
 States have names and types.
 State types are canonical, with specific orchestration rules that apply to transitions into and out of each state type.
 A state's name, is often, but not always, synonymous with its type.
 For example, a task run that is running for the first time has a state with the name Running and the type `RUNNING`.
 However, if the task retries, that same task run will have the name Retrying and the type `RUNNING`.
 Each time the task run transitions into the `RUNNING` state, the same orchestration rules are applied.

-There are three terminal state types, from which there are no orchestrated transitions to any other state type.
+There are terminal state types from which there are no orchestrated transitions to any other state type.

 - `COMPLETED`
 - `CANCELLED`
 - `FAILED`
+- `CRASHED`

+The full complement of states and state types includes:

 | Name | Type | Terminal? | Description
 | --- | --- | --- | --- |